Omar12/portfolio/readme.md

-# Omar Martinez Portfolio
+# The Portfolio of Omar Martinez

 The portfolio runs on harp.
 To install harp run `npm install harp -g`.

-It uses Jade and SCSS.
+Built using Jade and SCSS.

-Start Server:

-`harp server`
+Start Server: `harp server`

-Compile Work:

-`harp compile`
+Compile Work: `harp compile`